danainjax/is-it-ok/NOTES.md

 [ ] There should be 2 container components

-[ ] There should be 5 stateless components
+[ ] There should be 5 stateless components- the idea here is to use redux for your state, 5 components connected to your redux store for your state

 [ ] There should be 3 routes